danielfischeroctopus/Terraform-Initiative/README.md

 # Terraform-Initiative

-Scripts for Daniel's Terraform project.
-(WIP)
+Scripts in root for remote access on targets